datasektionen/infra/README.md

 ## Certificates

 Both Consul and Nomad need certificates to communicate within a cluster securely.
 We have a CA created by the consul cli located at `files/consul-agent-ca.pem` with the key at `secrets/consul-agent-ca-key.pem.age` (encrypted).
-When a server is created anew by terraform, a certificate for it will automatically be created and moved to the correct place, but it will need to be renewed after some time, which can be done bu running:
+When a server is created anew by OpenTofu, a certificate for it will automatically be created and moved to the correct place, but it will need to be renewed after some time, which can be done bu running:
 ```sh
 ./scripts/provision-cert.sh <"client"|"server"> <hostname>
 ```